In a Nutshell:

 Deep Tissue Massage + Manual Adjustment Options

-We talked about this in the section on massage techniques and options, but it deserves a second mention here.
+We discussed this in the massage techniques and options section, but it deserves a second mention here.

-It requires a bit of manual adjustment, but if you’re a chronic pain sufferer and want an even more intense massage, the Legacy comes with extra padding in the seats that can be removed.
-That’s the only (indirect) method of increasing massage strength though, which is a bit of a disappointment, given its price.
+It requires some manual adjustment, but if you’re a chronic pain sufferer and want an even more intense massage, the Legacy comes with extra padding in the seats that can be removed.
+That’s the only (indirect) method of increasing massage strength, though, which is a bit of a disappointment, given its price.

 Body Stretch

-This is one of the two most powerful features the chair brings to the table.
-If you suffer from chronic pain, the one you’ll probably be most drawn to.
+This is one of the chair’s two most powerful features.
+If you suffer from chronic pain, it’s the one you’ll probably be most drawn to.

-Body stretching provides almost immediate pain relief in the same way that a chiropractic adjustment does.
-It takes pressure off compressed discs in your spine.
+Body stretching provides almost immediate pain relief, similar to a chiropractic adjustment.
+It relieves pressure on compressed discs in the spine.

 Full Track Heat